Looking Back at the Fellowship: JD Student Syed Rizvi

 In college, Syed was elected as vice president of the National Association of Blind Students (NABS).
 Traveling the country hosting empowerment seminars for blind students, Syed chaired the NABS' legislative committee and worked to remove arbitrary barriers within higher education through policy making.
 Syed cofounded the NABS Diversity and Inclusion Committee, and as the appointed Central Texas field director for the NFB, he traveled to Capitol Hill, promoting domestic policies and international treaties to empower the disabled in academia.

 In May 2020, Syed graduated with his BA in government, receiving the university's highest honor, named as the Dean's Distinguished Graduate.
 During the COVID19 outbreak, Syed volunteered with Imamia Medics International, delivering crucial information and supplies to underserved communities.
-Most recently, Syed cofounded the American Muslim Bar Association, an organization dedicated to disseminating legal education to disenfranchised communities, providing legal protection to marginalized groups and mentoring the next generation of minority attorneys.
+Most recently, Syed cofounded the Together Achieving Dreams Foundation, which is working to increase employment for the blind and low vision community by bridging the gap between potential and possibility.